 - Intro to Sexuality

-- What is sexuality?
-In this workshop we attempt to answer this question as well as facilitate discussion on youth rights surrounding sexuality by examining the factors that affect sexuality.
-This includes our values, media, gender identity, sexual orientation, body, and mind.
-Students will have a chance to explore choices regarding their sexuality through discussions and small group work.
+- In this workshop we explore the concepts of sexuality and the role it plays in our lives.
+This includes our rights, values, influence of the media, gender identity, sexual orientation, body, and mind.
+Youth will have a chance to explore choices regarding their sexuality through discussions and small group work.
 Click here for handouts.

 - Mental Health